Get articles and insights directly in your inbox. Subscribe today.

 At first glance, ARPU may seem very similar to your user LTV (LifeTime Value).
 However, they are different in a fundamental way, meaning that they generate different insights.

 Your LTV is a measure of how much money the user/customer makes for you before churning (cancelling or suspending their subscription).
-In other words, it measures how well you’re doing at retaining customers and providing the value and trust that they need to stick around.
-It’s a metric that has implications on how well you’re marketing to your existing customers, how well your product is meeting their needs and how cared for your customers feel.
+In other words, it measures how well you’re doing at retaining loyal customers and providing the value and trust that they need to stick around.
+It’s a metric that has implications on how well you’re marketing to your existing loyal customers, how well your product is meeting their needs and how cared for your customers feel.

 Article continues below.